 - In addition to the classroom, there are a range of scheduling and admin features as well as a content and learning management system that enables you to build asynchronous online courses and schedule live classes into them.

 - All the courses you create can be sold directly online through your own online storefront and payment can be taken using PayPal or Stripe which enables a range of credit card and virtual payment types.

 - The platform works well on mobile and there is even a white-labelled mobile app which can be branded for your school.

-If you are working with younger learners or you want something more playful than the normal flat whiteboard type environment, then it’s worth checking out Mozilla’s Hubs.
+If you are working with younger learners or you want something more playful when teaching English online than the normal flat whiteboard type environment, then it’s worth checking out Mozilla’s Hubs.

 - Hubs provides a choice of 3D virtual worlds to meet in with your class and chat using text or audio.
 There is a pen tool so users can write anywhere within the 3D environment and a camera tool which enables students to take photographs inside the environment.
 You can also share your webcam and do screen sharing of any materials you want to use.